meraki/dns-o-matic/README.md

 and MX products on OpenDNS using the Meraki Provisioning API and DNS-O-Matic API.

+## Why
+Why do you even need this script?
+Our MR and MX products update their IP Addresses every so often.
+And if you use OpenDNS to describe policies for your devices using IP Addresses, they may not act appropriately as the device IP addresses are changing.
+We need to be able to update the IP Addresses of our devices on OpenDNS.
+We can usually do this manually, but when we have thousands of devices across countless networks, this can be a not-so-fun task.
+This script allows us to solve this issue in an easy, automated fashion.

 ## How to run
+In order to update the IP Addresses of your Meraki devices on OpenDNS, you will run the above script from your command line.
 Install the modules specified in requirements.txt using [pip](https://pip.pypa.io/en/stable/installing/), a package manager for Python.